mdubard/masterBrainProject/README.md

 # Master Brain Project
 ## How to Run
-Start a round of the Master Brain Game by running the Master Brain java class.
+Start a round of the Master Brain Game by running the MasterBrain.java file.